Platinum

 🔩 What is Platinum?

-Platinum is a dense, silver-white metal from the platinum group of elements, known for its use in jewelry, dental materials, medical implants, electronics, and catalytic converters.
-It’s resistant to corrosion and heat, making it valuable in both medical and industrial applications.
-While often considered inert, platinum can still cause sensitivity or toxicity in certain individuals—especially when inhaled, implanted, or exposed over time.
+Platinum is a dense, silver-white metal belonging to the platinum group of elements.
+It’s known for its strength, resistance to corrosion, and high melting point, making it widely used in jewelry, dental materials, medical implants, electronics, and catalytic converters.
+Although often described as biologically inert, certain forms or long-term exposures can cause sensitivity or irritation in some individuals.

 -